Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

 - Frequently Asked Questions from Our Patients on the Internet about Deep Vein Thrombosis

-Based on the name, deep vein thrombosis is a disease in which blood clots (blood clots) form in the lumen of deep veins.
-Most often, the lower limbs suffer.
+Deep vein thrombosis is a condition in which blood clots (thrombi) form in the lumen of the deep veins.
+The lower limbs are most often affected.

 The mechanism of development of deep vein thrombosis